A new axiomatics for masures: Axiomatic of masures

-\begin{proof} Each face is included in the finite enclosure of a local face and each chimney is included in the finite enclosure of an extended chimney.
+\begin{proof} Each face is contained in the finite enclosure of a local face and each chimney is contained in the finite enclosure of an extended chimney.
 Thus by Lemma~\ref{lemType 3 donne (MA2 face)}, applied when $\mathcal{X}$ is a local face and a germ of a chimney, $\I$ satisfies (MA iii, $\cl^\#$).
 Consequently for all $\cl\in \mathcal{CL}_{\Lambda'}$, $\I$ satisfies (MA iii, $\cl$), hence (MA3, $\cl$) and the lemma is proved. \end{proof}